 If my child is accepted to camp, where do I send my completed Operation Purple camp registration forms?

 Are Operation Purple campers picked on a first come first serve basis?

 The camps handle the selection process based on priority being given to those children who have a parent that has been wounded, ill or injured (medically retired, medically discharged, active duty and reserve); or will have a parent or guardian deployed 18 months prior to or after May 2020.
 Camps also base selections on previous attendance to Operation Purple camp and age of children (because of cabin availability, etc.).
 This ensures that camper slots are evenly distributed in order to serve the widest variety of children possible.

 What is a "Hold My Spot" Deposit?

-When a child is selected to attend an Operation Purple camp session in 2018 they will be required to submit a “Hold My Spot” Deposit of $25 per child (max of $50 per family) with the completed camp registration packet, payable by check or money order (made out to the National Military Family Association).
+When a child is selected to attend an Operation Purple camp session in 2020 they will be required to submit an online “Hold My Spot” Deposit of $25 per child.